department-of-veterans-affairs/caseflow/README.md

 `$ rails s`

 You can access the site at [http://localhost:3000](), which takes you to the help page.

+To log in, you can use the following credentials:

+Username: "DSUSER"
+Password: "RO13"

 To get to the various pages in the workflow we have a set of five URLs of dummy data.